What You Need to Know About Weight Cutting in Muay Thai

 What Weight Cutting Does To Your Body

 The main physical threat behind these weight cuts is dehydration and its long-term effects.
-Cutting often can result in damaged kidneys, hearts, and both these organs could fail.
-There are psychological effects too that are harmful to a professional athlete.
-Think how you feel not being able to eat when you would like to.
-Now imagine subjecting yourself to that on a consistent basis.
-Disorders, mood swings, and hormonal imbalances are quite common for professional fighters.
+Cutting often can result in damaged kidneys and hearts, and both these organs could fail.
+There are psychological effects that are harmful to professional athletes as well.

 The US National Library of Medicine states the following about the effects of dehydration on exercise performance:

-The effects of hypohydration may vary, depending on whether it is induced through diuretics or sauna exposure, which substantially reduce plasma volume, or prior exercise, which has much less impact on plasma volume.
-Hypohydration reduces aerobic endurance, but its effects on muscle strength and endurance are not consistent and require further study.
+The effects of hypohydration may vary depending on whether it is induced by diuretics or sauna exposure, which substantially reduce plasma volume, or by prior exercise, which has much less impact on plasma volume.
+Hypohydration reduces aerobic endurance, but its effects on muscle strength and endurance are inconsistent and warrant further study.

 A History of Trouble